adonisjs/legacy.adonisjs.com/docs/docs/guides/database/06-transactions.md

 ```

 ## Save points
-Every time you create a nested transaction, Lucid behinds the scenes creates a new [savepoint](https://en.wikipedia.org/wiki/Savepoint).
-Since transactions needs a dedicated connection, using savepoints reduces the number of required connections.
+Every time you create a nested transaction, Lucid behind the scenes creates a new [savepoint](https://en.wikipedia.org/wiki/Savepoint).
+Since transactions need a dedicated connection, using savepoints reduces the number of required connections.

 ```ts
 import Database from '@ioc:Adonis/Lucid/Database'